skycrapers/TecoGAN-PyTorch/README.md

 ## Acknowledgements
 This code is built on [TecoGAN-Tensorflow](https://github.com/thunil/TecoGAN), [BasicSR](https://github.com/xinntao/BasicSR) and [LPIPS](https://github.com/richzhang/PerceptualSimilarity).
 We thank the authors for sharing their codes.

-If you have any questions, feel free to email `dengjn@zju.edu.cn`
+If you have any questions, feel free to email `jn.deng@foxmail.com`